-Every urban community needs green spaces its people can escape to and municipal facilities they can use.
+Every urban community requires green spaces for recreation and municipal facilities for public use.

 Read on to learn about the best plant choices for long-lived municipal landscape design: